-Creating a full Windows backup by imaging using the built it Windows Imaging Tool, Acronis TrueImage, EaseUs Todo Backup and Macrium Reflect etc is pretty common for more advanced computer users, but it’s recommended for all users to keep backups in case of crashes or hardware failures.
-When your system is corrupted and unable to boot, all you need to do is just boot up the computer with the imaging software’s rescue media, locate the image and it will restore your system back to the time when you created the image.
+Creating a full Windows backup by using the built it Windows Imaging Tool, Acronis TrueImage, EaseUs Todo Backup, or Macrium Reflect is pretty common for experienced computer users.
+However, it’s recommended for all users to keep backups in case of crashes or hardware failures.
+If your system is unable to boot, start up the computer with the imaging software’s rescue media and it can restore your system back to the time when you created the image.

-Imaging is different from just backing up your files or selected folders because a complete image is created for the whole hard drive or partition and its structure, not just the files or folders.
-The problem with some imaging software is it doesn’t allow the creating of images for external devices such a USB flash drive, digital camera or MP3 player, or perhaps you prefer not to install a full software package just to back up a small flash drive.
+Imaging is different from just backing up your files or selected folders because a complete copy is created for the whole hard drive or partition and its structure.
+The problem with some imaging software is it doesn’t allow creating backup images for external devices such as a USB flash drive, digital camera, or MP3 player.
+Or perhaps you prefer not to install a complete software package just to back up a small flash drive.

-Although the space on USB Flash drives and memory cards is not as big as computer hard drives, it’s still nice to create a full backup and then save the drive contents as a single image file.
-For someone with only 1 flash drive, it’s useful to have full image backups so you can swap between them when required.
-Here are 4 free tools which you can use to create images of USB memory sticks, memory cards and MP3 players, then restore them when you need to.
+For someone with one or two flash drives, it’s useful to have full backup copies so you can swap between them when required.
+Here are 7 free and portable tools that you can use to create backup images of USB memory sticks, hard drives, memory cards, and MP3 players, then restore them when you need to.

 1. PassMark ImageUSB

-ImageUSB is by PassMark software who make well known shareware tools such as Performance Test and BurnInTest.
-This little tool is free and portable with a few very handy features such as being able to read and create images from more than one USB flash drive at once, and also write an image back onto more than a single flash drive in one go.
+ImageUSB is by PassMark software that make tools like Performance Test, BurnInTest, and OSFMount.
+This little tool is free and portable with a few very handy features such as being able to read and create images from more than one USB flash drive at once and also write a single image back onto more than one flash drive at the same time.

 3. USB Image Tool

-USB Image Tool is a portable program that can create full images of USB memory sticks, MP3 players and any other storage devices that are mounted as USB drives.
-The program has a drop down option to let you select between taking an image of the whole USB drive or just the first volume on the device, useful if you have more than a single partition on your USB drive although the boot sector will not get saved in Volume mode.
+USB Image Tool is a portable program that can create full images of USB memory sticks, MP3 players, and any other storage devices that are mounted as USB drives.
+The program has a drop down option to let you select between taking an image of the whole USB drive or just the first volume on the device.
+That’s useful if your device has more than one partition although the boot sector will not get saved in Volume mode.

-All you have to do is select the USB drive, click backup and choose the file name and save folder.
-USB Image Tool backs up drives to a non-compressed IMG file by default.
-To compress an image file, click the “Save as type” drop down when asked where to save the file, and extra options of saving as Zip compressed (.IMZ) or GZip compressed (.IMG.GZ) files are available.
-Obviously this might take a bit longer but could reduce the size of a large image file by a few Gigabyes depending on the data on the drive.
+Select the USB drive, click Backup, and choose the file name and save folder.
+USB Image Tool backs up drives to an uncompressed IMG file by default.
+To compress an image file, click the “Save as type” dropdown when asked where to save the file.
+There are options of saving as Zip compressed IMZ or GZip compressed IMG.GZ files.
+Compression might take a bit longer but could reduce the size of a large image file.

-There’s also a Favorites tab where you can keep IMG file locations stored for quick access and some options are available such as creating an MD5 check sum with the backup file, showing non-removable devices and defining a naming structure for the backup files.
-The .NET Framework 3.5 is required so XP and Vista will need it installed.
-For more advanced usage like creating one click shortcuts and scripts, a command line usbitcmd.exe is included.
-Works on Windows XP and above.
+There’s also a Favorites tab where you can keep backup locations stored for quick access.
+Some options are available such as creating an MD5 checksum with the backup file, showing non-removable devices, verifying the backup, and defining a naming structure for the backup files.
+The .NET Framework 4.7 is required for non Windows 10 users.
+A command line usbitcmd.exe is included for advanced usage, such as in scripts.